cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 <HighlightBox type="note">

 The config is not added automatically.
-The first time you run Hermes, you will have to copy a template and paste it in the aforementioned folder.
+The first time you run Hermes, you will have to copy a template and paste it into the aforementioned folder.

 </HighlightBox>

 See the [config info](https://hermes.informal.systems/config.html) and the [a sample configuration](https://hermes.informal.systems/example-config.html) for a detailed explanation on all aspects of the config.
-We will take a closer look at the `[[chains]]` section:
+Take a closer look at the `[[chains]]` section:

 ```toml
 [[chains]]